IN THIS ARTICLE

 Look at B2C brands such as Coca-Cola and Apple; you'll see tone of voice done right.
 We know their voices like the unmistakable logos, fonts and colours akin to their identities.

-Coca-Cola's brand voice conveys a sense of nostalgia and tradition while also staying relevant and contemporary.
+Coca-Cola's unmistakable brand voice conveys a sense of nostalgia and tradition while also staying relevant and contemporary.
 They use warm, positive and celebratory language that resonates with consumers seeking a refreshing and joyful experience.

 Apple's brand voice could be described as sleek, innovative, and aspirational.
 They use concise and straightforward language to convey their messages, matching the minimalist and elegant approach to design.
 Apple's values dictate every word choice and message and retains the recognisable personality in every packaging label, website page, and social media post.